sta/websocket-sharp/README.md

 }
 ```

-And if you provide a chat service,
+And if you want to provide a chat service,

 ```cs
 using System;